thommcgrath/Beacon/docs/accounts/privacy/index.markdown

 - [Bunny.net](https://bunny.net/privacy): Used for download hosting.
 Three days of anonymous download logs are stored.
 - [Have I Been Pwned](https://haveibeenpwned.com/privacy): During signup, passwords are anonymously checked against the world's largest database of leaked passwords.
 - [Postmark](https://postmarkapp.com/privacy-policy): Emails sent by Beacon are routed through Postmark to reduce the chances of messages going to spam boxes.
+- [Wasabi](https://wasabi.com/legal/privacy-policy/): Used for long-term storage of user cloud files.
+Projects use their standard encryption techniques, everything else is end-to-end encrypted.